 To become a Roman Catholic, it is usual for an interested adult to attend a course entitled the Rite of Christian Initiation of Adults (RCIA), sometimes called “A Journey in Faith”.

-Interested adults should approach Fr Paul in the first instance, who will give guidance on the way forward.
+Interested adults should approach Fr Patrick in the first instance, who will give guidance on the way forward.
 The RCIA course is held in relaxed surroundings in a very informal atmosphere.
 Everyone is invited to share his or her faith story, and the aim is to expand our knowledge of the Catholic Faith while getting to know one another better.

 Attending an RCIA course involves no obligation to carry through to being received into the Catholic Church.
 Everyone is free to finish at any time and, at the end of the course for that year, everyone is free to feel that they are not ready at that point, but might like another year (or more) for discernment.